AmberELEC/website/docs/Arcade.md

 The short version is that you should use "Non-Merged" romsets that are built for the specific version of the emulator that you're going to run them on.

-If you want a better understanding of how arcade emulation works, the MAME [About ROMs and Sets](https://docs.mamedev.org/usingmame/aboutromsets.html) documentation explains the subject in detail.
+If you want a better understanding of how arcade emulation works, read the below [Arcade Emulation Primer](#primer), then check out the MAME [About ROMs and Sets](https://docs.mamedev.org/usingmame/aboutromsets.html) documentation.
 Specifically, the [Parents, Clones, Splitting, and Merging](https://docs.mamedev.org/usingmame/aboutromsets.html#parents-clones-splitting-and-merging) section should explain why you want to use "Non-Merged" romsets.

 ## Emulator Specific Documentation